aayushisheth29-maker/FUTURE_ML_01/README.md

 ## Results

+Two machine learning models were tested using a chronological train-test split.

+### Linear Regression

+- MAE: 74.8565
+- MSE: 7198.6535
+- R² Score: -0.9833

+### Random Forest Regressor

+- MAE: 64.8030
+- MSE: 5805.5619
+- R² Score: -0.5995

-The Random Forest model produced a lower MAE and MSE than the Linear Regression model on the test data.
+Among the tested models, the Random Forest model produced lower MAE and MSE than Linear Regression.

-However, the R² score remained negative, indicating that the current forecasting approach has limitations and requires further improvement for stronger predictive performance.
+The negative R² score shows that the current forecasting approach has limitations and requires further improvement for stronger predictive performance.

 ## Visualisations